Alexander-wu/Alexander-wu.github.io/_pages/about.md

 # 🎖 Honors and Awards

+- *2024.09* First-class Academic Scholarship of the University of Science and Technology of China.
 - *2022.10* National Scholarship, China (top 0.1% nation-wide).
 - *2022.09* First-class Academic Scholarship of the University of Science and Technology of China.